Overstressed Symptoms: How to Recognize and Recover Before Burnout

 Support for every woman:

-We live in a culture that glorifies "pushing through," where being tired is seen as dedication and ignoring our limits is seen as strength.
-This myth teaches us to ignore early signs of stress as weaknesses we need to overcome, not warnings we need to pay attention to.
+We live in a culture that glorifies "pushing through," often ignoring the subtle overstressed symptoms our body sends.
+Early signs of overstressing are treated as weaknesses instead of important warnings.
+Recognizing these overstressed symptoms before they escalate is key to preventing chronic overstress and burnout.
 Our bodies are already screaming: migraines, burnout, or panic attacks by the time we realize we're drowning.
 The things that society values most—working hard all the time and putting others before yourself—are the same things that keep us from hearing the whispers of stress until they turn into screams.

 The things that set them off are often hidden in everyday life.
 Perfectionism looks like having high standards, but unpaid mental work like remembering birthdays, keeping track of household tasks, or hiding feelings to keep the peace goes unnoticed as real work.
 Even fun activities become optimized (like tracking steps and counting macros) instead of relaxing.
 These hidden burdens build up without us knowing, and when we get tired, we wonder, "Why am I so tired when I 'did nothing' today?"
 The answer is in all the weight you've been carrying that you can't see.